Chapter 2 : Chapter 2

 “So Prongsie, old boy,” Sirius began cheekily as he made a pushing motion with his hips in order to squeeze between Remus and Bridget, “the whole school is talking about your little ‘display’ with Miss Evans over here this morning.”
 Sirius made a nodding motion towards Lily.
 “I must say you picked a pretty wicked way to tell the whole school.”

-!”
+“The whole school!”
 Lily groaned before slamming her head into her arms, which were placed on the table.

 Sirius reached out and clasped hands with James in some unusual sort of handshake.